bkp-ttd/jest-issue-minimal-repro/README.md

 because when I replace that function with a single `process.stderr.write(string)` call the issue disappears.

+The main features of this minimal repro are:

+- `@nx/jest`
+- A failing test
+- Jest is configured with a `summary` reporter with a low enough `summaryThreshold` that it actually prints something

 ## Example of how it should look (jest without @nx/jest)

 Command: